lucansky/hexamon/README.md

 ### Bus unit
 Under each beehive, assuming that whole chain of beehives is no longer than 100m, is placed platform with load cells for measuring the weight and bus unit in an enclosure.
 First beehive in chain contains Master and Bus unit at once.

 Bus unit has STM32F042F6P6 in an TSSOP20 package with CAN transceiver and two RJ11 connectors for daisy-chaining to other bus units, as well as two holders for HX711 breakout boards.
-These board can be purchased through eBay or AliExpress.
+[Converters boards](https://www.aliexpress.com/item/10pcs-HX711-Weighing-Sensor-Dual-Channel-24-Bit-Precision-A-D-Module-Pressure-Sensor/32656264280.html) can be purchased through eBay or AliExpress.

 ### Weight acquisition
 As an ADC with pre-amplifier was selected chip HX711 integrated on a beakout board with all the necessary electronics around.